 The Company's Credit Agreement provides for a senior secured revolving credit facility with a maximum loan amount of \$3.0 billion.
-As of March 31, 2024, the borrowing base and aggregate lender commitments under the Credit Agreement were \$2.5 billion and \$1.25 billion, respectively.
-Subsequent to March 31, 2024, the semi-annual borrowing base redetermination was completed, which reaffirmed both the Company's borrowing base and aggregate lender commitments at existing amounts.
+As of June 30, 2024, the borrowing base and aggregate lender commitments under the Credit Agreement were \$2.5 billion and \$1.25 billion, respectively.
 The next scheduled borrowing base redetermination date is October 1, 2024.
 The Credit Agreement is scheduled to mature on the earlier of (a) August 2, 2027 ("Stated Maturity Date"), or (b) 91 days prior to the maturity date of any of the Company's outstanding Senior Notes, as defined below, to the extent that, on or before such date, the respective Senior Notes have not been repaid, exchanged, repurchased, refinanced, or otherwise redeemed in full, and, if refinanced or exchanged, with a scheduled maturity date that is not earlier than at least 180 days after the Stated Maturity Date.